FastComments/fastcomments-docs/src/content/guides/sso-access-control/items/api-example.md

 Here we'll walk through calling the FastComments API to setup access control.

+Before we begin, note that we don't have to explicitly create a `Group` structure.
+Groups are simply identifiers added to `Users` and `Pages`.
+Adding a group to a user or page automatically "creates" the group.

 First, let's create two users, `User A` and `User B`, we'll start them out in `Group X`:

 [inline-code-attrs-start title = 'Create User A cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]